 The spending power of diverse groups is expected to continue to grow in the United States.
-According to a January 2011 report from the Kenan-Flagler Business School at the University of North Carolina, by 2014, the buying power of Hispanic Americans will have grown by 613% since 1990, a higher rate than any other ethnic group.
+According to a January 2011 report by the Kenan-Flagler Business School at the University of North Carolina, by 2014, the buying power of Hispanic Americans will have grown by 613% since 1990, a higher rate than any other ethnic group.

-Acceptance and Growth of Online Recruitment and Advertisement.
+• Acceptance and Growth of Online Recruitment and Advertisement.

-Businesses now recognize and seek to take advantage of the socialization of the Web for recruitment and for brand management, marketing and advertisement.
+Businesses now recognize and seek to take advantage of the socialization of the Web for recruitment and for brand management, marketing and advertising.
 The market for advertising on online social networks in the United States is also expected to continue to grow rapidly from \$2.54 billion in 2011 to an estimated \$3.63 billion in 2012 and \$5.59 billion by 2014, according to an article published by eMarketer, Inc. on February 24, 2012.

-Because of these emerging trends, we believe there is a great opportunity for growth.
-Ninety-four companies in the Fortune 100 feature diversity hiring on their company's online career center.
+Because of these emerging trends, we believe there is great opportunity for growth.
+Ninety-four companies in the Fortune 100 feature diversity hiring on their company online career centers.
 The online diversity recruitment market is highly fragmented.
-We believe that we can consolidate this market and maximize shareholder value by making strategic acquisitions and through organic growth.
+We believe that we can consolidate this market and maximize shareholder value through strategic acquisitions and organic growth.